Albany Medical College Virtual Anatomy Lab

 Gray's Anatomy for Students (Fourth Edition): Pages: 1012-1019

-The neck is divided into a number of triangles for the purposes of description.
-The two main triangles are the Anterior Triangle and the Posterior Triangle.
-Each of these two triangles can be broken down into smaller sub-triangles.
-We will discuss the specifics of those triangles during the GI theme.
-At this time we are only concerned with the Posterior Triangle.
+The neck is divided into several triangles for descriptive purposes.
+The two main divisions are the Anterior Triangle and the Posterior Triangle.
+Each of these triangles can be further subdivided into smaller sub-triangles.
+Let's first focus on the Posterior Triangle.

 postrtrimusc